-In 2005, ACGPR once again reported back to the Legislative Assembly and, at the urging of ACGPR, the Legislative Assembly enacted Senate Bill 1025 that established a set of limited conditions under which researchers could conduct anonymous or coded genetic research studies without seeking the prior written consent of the subjects.
+In 2005, ACGPR once again reported back to the Legislative Assembly and, at the urging of ACGPR, the Legislative Assembly enacted Senate Bill 1025 that established a set of limited conditions under which researchers could conduct anonymous or coded genetic research studies without seeking the prior written consent from contributors.
 A key component of this legislation was the need for a one-time notification of patients by health care providers.
 Patients must be informed of their right to decline the use of their health information or specimens in these types of genetic research studies.

-In 2007, ACGPR's biennial report to the Legislative Assembly recommended one legislative change that better aligns Oregon genetic privacy statutes with federal medical information privacy statues (HIPAA).
-Senate Bill 244 amended existing law to allow disclosure of genetic information for purposes of treatment, payment and healthcare operations without specific authorization.
+In 2007, ACGPR's biennial report to the Legislative Assembly recommended one change to better align Oregon's genetic privacy statutes with HIPAA.
+Senate Bill 244 amended existing law to allow disclosure of genetic information for purposes of treatment, payment and health care operations without specific authorization.
 All HIPAA restrictions remain, and Oregon law prohibiting discriminatory use of genetic information remains in effect.

-In 2009, ACGPR's biennial report to the Legislative Assembly did not make any legislative recommendations.
-Because the May 2008 federal Genetic Information Nondiscrimination Act (GINA) had recently been enacted, the Committee instead decided to use the next biennium to review the current national discussion of genetic privacy and discuss a strategy to perform a thorough review of GINA's impact on Oregon's genetic privacy statutes and resolve any potential conflict or overlap.
+In 2009, no recommendations were included in ACGPR's biennial report to the Legislative Assembly.
+A new federal law had recently been enacted (the Genetic Information Nondiscrimination Act (GINA) discussed below) and ACGPR decided to review current discussions at the national level to try and determine how to evaluate GINA's impact, if any, on Oregon's genetic privacy statutes.